-Thunderstorm warnings
+Flood warnings

-Warnings of possible thunderstorms are normally communicated by your local weather office or disaster risk management centre.
-If you think a thunderstorm might occur in your area be sure to regularly listen to the radio and/or watch TV.
+Warnings of possible floods are normally communicated by your local weather office or disaster risk management centre.
+If you think a flood might occur in your area be sure to regularly listen to the radio and/or watch TV or contact your nearest weather office.
 Also be aware of local disaster risk management officials making neighbourhood calls through loud speakers.
-A warning is only as good as your reaction to 111
+A warning is only as good as your react ion to it!